kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 3. Locality Weighted Load Balancing: This strategy can help distribute traffic and may be suitable for local zone traffic, but it's not a perfect solution due to the following concerns:
 * We need to deliver weights to the sidecar, which can cause traffic to not stay within the node.
 Traffic is routed based on these weights, so even if we specify that a node has a higher weight than an availability zone, some traffic might still be routed elsewhere.

+I think we should implement the following:

+* Priority: for cross-zone traffic.
+* Locality-Weighted Load Balancing: This will help ensure that local zone traffic does not overload instances within the highest priority group when there are more instances available in other groups.
+  * The problem with this approach is that it relies on the health status of hosts, so we need to configure outlier detection and the overprovisioning factor correctly.
+Ideally, if there are a sufficient number of healthy hosts, the traffic should primarily remain within the local zone and only route outside when there aren't enough healthy hosts.
+This behavior is largely determined by the overprovisioning factor, which can be set as a default value while allowing users to define it as needed.

 ##### Adding node labels to the Pod
 Valuable routing information can be accessed through the 'node' object in Kubernetes.
 We have the ability to extract node-related details from Kubernetes and use them as tags for pods.
-One possible method involves creating a Kubernetes controller to retrieve node labels and incorporate them into the Pod object.
+One possible method involves extending a Pod Kubernetes controller to retrieve node labels and incorporate them into the Pod object.
 However, it's important to note that this step may not be within the scope of the initial implementation.

 ##### Egress
 Egress is not as simple as ingress.
 Currently, we support Locality Aware when atleast one client requires it, so we cannot distinguish between clients.
 Control-plane needs to send all dataplanes to the egress because there might be services sending requests to all zones.
 There are 2 options: